sudhipv/stochasticPoisson/README.md

 # Folder Structure

 1. poisson/NLPoisson  : Codes and files related to stochastic linear Poisson problem
-2. kledata : Multiplication tensors required for running the stochastic code
+2. poisson/kledata : Multiplication tensors required for running the stochastic code
-3. macro_0X_DX : pre generated macros to run the main code for different number random variables and order of expansion. can be copied over to macros folder while running.
+3. poisson/macro_0X_DX : pre generated macros to run the main code for different number random variables and order of expansion. can be copied over to macros folder while running.
-4. macros : current generated macros for the problem
+4. poisson/macros : current generated macros for the problem
-5. output : outputs with .vtu files
+5. poisson/output : outputs with .vtu files
-6. cluster : files required for running the code in cluster
+6. poisson/cluster : files required for running the code in cluster

 # Software needed
-1. FreeFEM : Installation instructions for FreeFEM in Digital Alliance of Canada clusters is given in ./cluster/freefem_install_intel2020.txt
+1. FreeFEM : Installation instructions for FreeFEM in Digital Alliance of Canada clusters is given in ./cluster/install_FreeFEM.txt
 2. Paraview
 3. g++
 4. MATLAB

+# Instructions to run stochastic Poisson in cluster

+1. Install the FreeFEM package as detailed in : ./cluster/install_FreeFEM.txt

+2. Use the instructions inside ./cluster/instructions_parallel.txt for compiling the code interactively or by submitting a batch script.

+3. A batch script is provided inside ./cluster/runff_beluga_withparam.sh.
+Note that, you need to change the path to your installation and filename accordingly.

 # Instructions to run stochastic Poisson in user machine